 Significance Testing is Simple in Market System Analyzer

 MSA automatically performs a Student's t test when the current sequence of trades is analyzed.
-The settings for the significance test are made on the Analysis Setup window, as shown below.
+The settings for the significance test are made on the Analysis Setup window, as shown below, for market systems or on the Settings and Options tab of the Portfolio Setup window for portfolios.

-The parameters for the significance test are entered in the Significance Test dialog window in Market System Analyzer.
+The parameters for the significance test for a market-system file are entered on the Options tab of the Analysis Setup window in MSA.

 The number of rules and restrictions for the trading system or method and the confidence interval for the t test are entered in the window.
 The results are displayed under the Significance Test tab of the Performance Results window, as shown below.

-In Market System Analyzer, the significance test results include the average trade with confidence intervals and the probability that the average trade is greater than zero.
+In MSA, the significance test results include the average trade with confidence intervals and the probability that the average trade is greater than zero.

 The Performance Results window displays the average trade at the specified confidence level (average trade +/- confidence intervals), the worst-case trade at the specified confidence, and the probability that the average trade is greater than zero.

-1One of these assumptions is that the statistical properties of the trades remain the same.
+1These assumptions include that the statistical properties of the trades remain the same.
 Specifically, if the average trade and its standard deviation remain the same in the future, the results will continue to be valid.
 However, as markets change and evolve over time, the properties of the statistical distribution of trades may change as well, so caution is warranted in interpreting the results.
+The test also assumes the strategy in question is from a single evaluation.
+If the strategy was arrived at by evaluating multiple candidates, such as optimizing the strategy inputs and selecting the best result, then a different, stricter test would be required.